p4-k4/chezmoi/README.md

 - Managed through flake.nix
 - Automatically rebuilds when changes are detected
 - Handles all package installations and removals
-- Maintains a clean system by:
+- Maintains a clean system by running garbage collection
-  - Removing existing profile before installing new one
-  - Running garbage collection to clean up unused store paths
-  - Providing detailed feedback during the rebuild process

 ## Removal